juvenal/juvenal.github.io/_posts/2017-07-26-using-git-send-email-with-gmail-tls-on-macos.md

 layout: post
 categories: personal learning
 ---
-I spent some time searching the web for a way to configure and use `git send-email` using `brew`, so the impact on the provided system Perl and other tools is minimized (avoiding sudo completely).
-But I got disappointed with my findings...
+I spent some time searching the web for a way to configure and use `git send-email` using `brew`, so the impact on the provided system Perl and other tools were minimized (avoiding sudo completely).
+But I got disappointed with my findings...<!--more-->

 They instruct you to use brew's git, but give instructions to install the required perl extensions for TLS SMTP communications into the system Perl, using `sudo` to do so.
 This definitely wasn't what I was looking for.